balexandr/autocomplete-reactjs/README.md

         "about": "Description for the product...", // Description of the product "tags": [ "ojon", "conditioner" ] // The tags for the product }

-## Additional Submission Guidelines

-* Please DELETE the node_modules folder prior to sending your code for review
-* Don't forget to include CSS/SCSS styling
-* If any additional commands  are necessary to run your code, please make sure this is documented